 28 The work concerned the A380 aircraft and producing acceptable design solutions for components specific to that project.
-It included incorporating instrumentation devices for measuring and verifying the design specification parameters obtainable from the aircraft, together with routing the data acquisition devices and their connections through the aircraft structure; this enabled the validation of its design for certification by all the relevant aviation authorities worldwide.
-Mr Fitzpatrick's activity involved also gathering data on the performance of the aircraft and preparing specifications for the instruments and adapting standardised instruments.
+It included incorporating instrumentation devices for

+- 20 measuring and verifying the design specification parameters obtainable from the aircraft, together with routing the data acquisition devices and their connections through the aircraft structure; this enabled the validation of its design for certification by all the relevant aviation authorities worldwide. - 25 Mr Fitzpatrick's activity involved also gathering data on the performance of the aircraft and preparing specifications for the instruments and adapting standardised instruments.
 Mr Fitzpatrick was entitled to do his own research for this work, and did so both at Airbus and on his own account.

-(iii) Supervision
+30 (iii) Supervision

 29 Certain design criteria would be offered to Mr Fitzpatrick by Airbus, though often it was up to him to decide what to refer to.
-It is clear that his work was in principle subject to Airbus approval, but it is also clear that that was so not because of any need to supervise Mr Fitzpatrick's work as such but because of the need to integrate the work of each contractor in the overall design of the aircraft and to measure it against the requirements of the aviation authorities worldwide, and especially the Civil Aviation Authority in the UK.
+It is clear that his work was in principle subject to Airbus approval, but it is also clear that that was so not because of any

-or Mr Minh Pham on later occasions, or as occasion required other Airbus officials, did check the work done with a view to ensuring its harmonisation with the rest of the project and its suitability in that context, including its conformity with the technical protocols being used in the project or required by the authorities.
+- 5 need to supervise Mr Fitzpatrick's work as such but because of the need to integrate the work of each contractor in the overall design of the aircraft and to measure it against the requirements of the aviation authorities worldwide, and especially the Civil Aviation Authority in the UK. - 10 30 Thus, both Mr Paul Messenger Mr Fitzpatrick's team leader or Mr Minh Pham on later occasions, or as occasion required other Airbus officials, did check the work done with a view to ensuring its harmonisation with the rest of the project and its suitability in that context, including its conformity with the - 15 technical protocols being used in the project or required by the authorities.
 It was up to the designer to do the detail of the design.
-The checking was not therefore primarily for the purpose of quality supervision but more as part of the team leader's task of co-ordination, not least with other work being done simultaneously.
+The checking was not therefore primarily for the purpose of quality supervision but more as part of the team leader's task of co-ordination, not least with other work being - 20 done simultaneously.

 31 It was explained in this respect that Airbus worked with a system known as 'concurrent engineering', in which several designers would be working on related items of design at the same time: as one posted his or her work on the computer system, the others could see to what extent - if any - their own designs needed modifying to fit with what had been done.
-There was therefore from time to time the need for corrective work to be undertaken by designers such as Mr Fitzpatrick, which they would usually undertake on their own initiative.

-30 32 Reworking due to another designer having altered the landscape in this way would be part of the contract for which Airbus would pay.
-But if a designer such as Mr Fitzpatrick saw, by contrast, that his work was technically at fault, it would be for him to correct it at his own expense and not as a charge to Airbus; Mr Fitzpatrick had sometimes done so on his own initiative but never at the request of Airbus.
-If Airbus were dissatisfied with Mr Fitzpatrick's work, they would discuss the matter with him or, if the problem was serious enough, they would terminate his contract.
+There was therefore from time to time the need for corrective saw, by contrast, that his work was technically at fault, it would be for him to correct it at his own expense and not as a charge to Airbus; Mr Fitzpatrick had sometimes done so on his own initiative but never at the request of Airbus.
+If Airbus were dissatisfied with Mr Fitzpatrick's work, they would discuss the